What Are The Best Hand Dryers For Schools?

 Hand Dryers In Schools Are More Eco-Friendly

-Yes, we’ve talked about the monetary cost of all those paper towels being used once and disposed.
+Yes, we’ve talked about the monetary cost of all those paper towels being used once and disposed of.
 But what about the cost to the environment?
 As we know, paper towels don’t magically appear in school restrooms.
 Trees are cut down and put through a rigorous manufacturing process to create paper towels.
 Hand dryers help reduce the number of trees chopped down by eliminating or reducing the need for paper towels.

 Remember the employee who empties the trash every night?
 Well, those used paper towels don’t simply disappear.
 They are most often brought to landfills and dumps – many people think that the paper towels are recycled.
-While almost all schools use recycled paper towels (recycled from other paper products), the recycled paper towels cannot be recycled again and goes straight to the landfill.
+While almost all schools use recycled paper towels (recycled from other paper products), the recycled paper towels cannot be recycled again and go straight to the landfill.
 Hand dryers greatly impact that waste reduction.

 Rather than simply believe us, see what actual schools and universities had to say after implementing Excel hand dryers.